What should I do if I’ve been in an accident?

 Who can file a wrongful death claim?

-In Texas, the spouse, children, or parents of a victim are eligible to file wrongful death suits.
+This depends on the state in which the claim is filed.
+In Texas, for example, the spouse, children, or parents of a victim are eligible to file wrongful death suits.
 In New Mexico, wrongful death suits are filed by the personal representative of the deceased’s estate.